 When you’re first trying to conceive, you may feel overwhelmed by how much you don’t know – especially if it’s your first!
-While there’s all kinds of medical information out there about preparing your body the best you can to have a baby, there’s one piece of advice that you should definitely pay attention to: take prenatal vitamins.
+While there are all kinds of medical information out there about preparing your body the best you can to have a baby, there’s one piece of advice that you should definitely pay attention to: take prenatal vitamins.

 Now, you might be thinking, “I’ve only just started trying, I’m not even pregnant yet!
 Why do I need a prenatal vitamin?”

-Prenatal vitamins are so important for the health of not only you, but also that of your developing baby.
+Prenatal vitamins are so important for the health of not only you but also that of your developing baby.
 Here’s what you need to know.

 Why Taking Prenatal Vitamins is So Important (Even Before You’re Pregnant)

-They’re different from other vitamins.
+Prenatal vitamins are different than other vitamins.

 Prenatal vitamins tend to have higher amounts of folic acid and iron than other adult multivitamins.
-While a multivitamin is great, once you conceive, you’re now sharing all of your vitamins and nutrients with a baby who’s going to take everything it needs.
+While a multivitamin is great, once you conceive you’re sharing all of your vitamins and nutrients with a baby who’s going to take everything it needs.